How to inspire your team during a crisis without falling into toxic positivity

 This big-picture thinking wouldn’t have been possible if we hadn’t found a way to reconnect to our core goals and the role we can play in creating a better future as an organization.

 There’s no getting around the fact that the world is in a tough spot.
-Twenty-twenty has demonstrated that change is the only certainty, and we’re not out of the woods yet.
+This year has demonstrated that change is the only certainty, and we’re not out of the woods yet.
 No doubt there will be more challenges to overcome.
 But having a structure in place (and focusing on the things within your control and the difference you can make) will set up you and your team to weather this enduring storm.

 Karn Manhas is the CEO and founder of Vancouver-based Terramera, a global agtech leader fusing science, nature, and artificial intelligence to transform how food is grown and the workings of agriculture economics.